appwrite/appwrite/docs/EnvironmentVariables.md

 ### _APP_ENV

 Set your server running environment.
-By default the var is set to 'development' when deploying to production, change to: 'production'.
+By default the var is set to 'development' when deploying to production, change it to: 'production'.

 ### _APP_OPTIONS_ABUSE